jie17/electronic-gmail/README.md

 ## TODO

-- Click on notification will navigate to the corresponding email
+- ~~Click on notification will navigate to the corresponding email~~
+- Refactor